Symmetrization of the Maxwell--Neumann--Poincar'e operator, spectral decomposition in $\mathbf{H}(\mathrm{curl},D)$ traces, and boundary localisation of SPRs: Electromagnetic problems and boundary localization in the quantum ergodic sense

 In this subsection, we continue to seek the nontrivial solution to equation \eqref{OP2:B} in an appropriate function space.
 We recast this problem as a spectral problem for the static MNP operator introduced in \eqref{OP:M}.
-In addition, we quantitatively investigate the surface localization or equivalently the decay off the boundary surface of the plasmon when the surface $\partial D$ is of arbitrary shape.
-Our objective is to establish the surface localization property for the sequence of weak plasmons.
+In addition, we quantitatively investigate the boundary localization or equivalently the decay off the boundary surface of the plasmon when the surface $\partial D$ is of arbitrary shape.
+Our objective is to establish the boundary localization for the sequence of weak plasmons.